 The Emerald Ash Borer (EAB) has not been discovered in Wayzata yet, but it is likely only a matter of time until this unwelcome guest shows up at our doorstep.
-However, EAB infestations have been confirmed 5.41 miles away from Wayzata on the southeastern side of Medicine Lake in Plymouth.
+However, EAB infestations have been confirmed less than one mile away from Wayzata in Orono.

 To see where Emerald Ash Borers have been found in Minnesota, check out the Minnesota Department of Agriculture's EAB Status Map.